henryyu92/basic-example/example-java/src/site/doc/Concurrent/lock/readWriteLock.md

    *    acquires, which is postponed to full version
    *    to avoid having to check hold count in
    *    the more typical non-reentrant case.
-   * 3. If step 2 fails either because thread
+   * 3. If step 2 fails either because example.thread
    *    apparently not eligible or CAS fails or count
    *    saturated, chain to version with full retry loop.
    */